Multivariate Analytic Combinatorics for Cost Constrained Channels: Spectral Properties of Cost-Diverse Graphs

-An important aspect and requirement of \Cref{thm:fixed-length} is that the graph $G$ is cost-diverse.
-Roughly speaking, by \Cref{def:cost:diverse}, cost-diversity means that some paths of the same length have different costs.
+An important requirement of Theorem~\ref{thm:fixed-length} is that the graph $G$ be cost-diverse.
+Roughly speaking, by Definition~\ref{def:cost:diverse}, cost diversity means that the average costs assumed by paths connecting two vertices do not approach a constant for large path lengths.
 This property is important in the derivation of the asymptotics of the bivariate series $N_{G,v}(t,\alpha t)$ as it entails a smooth behavior of the series in the parameter $\alpha$.
-Conversely, if $G$ is cost-uniform then there is only a single value for $\alpha$ for which the series does not vanish asymptotically, which is the value where $N_{G,v}(t,\alpha t) = N_{G,v}(t)$.
-The following examples illustrate cost-diversity.
+Conversely, if $G$ is cost-uniform, there is in fact only a single value for $\alpha$ for which the series $N_{G,v}(t,\alpha t)$ does not vanish eventually.
+Note that \cite{khandekar_discrete_2000} found that graphs for which all edge costs are the same have this discontinuous behavior, however these are not the only graphs that fall into this category.
+We generalize this observation and show that cost diversity is the precise graph property that distinguishes between a smooth and discontinuous behavior\footnote{Cost diversity has been shown in \cite{liu_coding_2020} to impose desirable properties on the Perron root.}.
+We further extend the notion of cost diversity to the property of having cost period $c$ (Definition \ref{def:cost:period}) and show that it relates to a very special structure of the cost-enumerator matrix $\ve{P}_G(x)$, when $x$ is rotated in multiples of $2\pi/c$ along the complex circle.